-In 1949 this office was joined by James Thomas Laurence Ward, a University of Manitoba Bachelor of Architecture graduate who, in 1947, had won the School of Architecture’s Thesis prize.
-One year after enlisting with Prain, Ward – who had previously been employed by Professor John A. Russell at the University of Manitoba Planning Research Centre (1947-48) and with the firm of Moody and Moore – was made junior partner.
+In 1949 the office was joined by James Thomas Laurence Ward, a University of Manitoba Bachelor of Architecture graduate who, in 1947, had won the School of Architecture’s Thesis prize.
+One year after enlisting with Prain, Ward – who had previously been employed by Professor John A. Russell at the University of Manitoba Planning Research Centre (1947-48) and with the firm of Moody Moore – was made junior partner.
 In 1951 the firm was re-named Prain and Ward.
 In December 1957 Prain retired after having served for some time as a consultant; the following year Gerald D. Macdonald, a native Winnipegger and 1953 graduate of the University of Manitoba School of Architecture, was made a partner and the firm was again renamed, becoming Ward Macdonald.
 Prain passed away that January.
-In October of 1958 Ward Macdonald hired architect and city planner Boyle Schaeffer; in April of the following year Schaeffer was made partner and the firm was renamed Ward Macdonald Schaeffer.
+In October 1958 Ward Macdonald hired architect and city planner Boyle Schaeffer.
+He was made partner in April of the following year and the firm was renamed Ward Macdonald Schaeffer.

-In 1969 three additional partners were added to the firm of Ward McDonald, with the firm changing its name to Ward, Macdonald, Cockburn, McLeod and McFeetors.
-In 1974 Ward withdrew from the partnership and the firm’s name was once again changed, first to MacDonald, Cockburn, McLeod and McFeetors and, by 1978, to MacDonald, Cockburn and McFeetors.
-(After his departure, James Ward carried on a small scale architectural practice from his home.
+In 1969 three partners were added to Ward Macdonald, with the firm changing its name to Ward, Macdonald, Cockburn, McLeod and McFeetors.
+In 1974 Ward withdrew from the partnership and the firm’s name was once again changed, first to Macdonald, Cockburn, McLeod and McFeetors and, by 1978, to Macdonald, Cockburn and McFeetors.
+(After his departure, James Ward carried on a small-scale architectural practice from his home.
 At the time of his death, in 1985, he was serving as Chairman of School Buildings Projects Committee for the Government of Manitoba, Department of Education.)